 W H I T E (2019)

-White is the first in a series of multimedia projects based on the poetry and fiction of Rimona Afana.
-Like the L=A=N=G=U=A=G=E poets, Rimona treats words as objects and plays with the intersection between content and layout to imply utterance, phrasing, and weight.
+White is the first in a series of multimedia projects based on the prose poetry of Rimona Afana.
+An interdisciplinary scholar whose research areas include Transitional Justice, Peace Studies, and Ecological Ethics, Rimona writes abstract yet trenchant poetic texts.
+Her writing techniques bear a connection to those of the L=A=N=G=U=A=G=E poetry movement.
+She treats words as mobile objects (or perhaps creatures living on the page) and plays with the intersection between content and layout to imply utterance, phrasing, and weight.
 Written virtuosically in today’s lingua franca (rather than Romanian, her mother-tongue), her work surfaces (neo) colonial legacies, immigrant experience, shared fragility.

 To me, White (2017) is one of her most challenging texts.
 The language is intense yet elusive—a sequence of fragmented experiences and fraught human encounter.
 Its coherence is a residue of the contemporary incoherencies it documents.
 I read each line as a mute explosion, an after-flash that briefly illuminates an obscure world.
 The image-implosions expose the paradoxes, contradictions, mis-citations, and inversions endemic to humanity.
 “Hic locus est ubi mors gaudet succerrere vitae”—This is the place where death rejoices to help life.